wiseshrimp/juke-redux/cs-saturday/02-fql/lecture-notes.md

 ## File system

 We're going to be using synchronous methos to access the file system. `fs.readFileSync`, `fs.readdirSync`, that kind of thing

+---

+# Indexing

+Example of indexing not with computers: rolodex, filecabinet, dewey decimal, glossary/index in a textbook.

+To create a (hashed) index table for a given column, you loop through all the rows in the table.
+Find the row's value for the given column.
+Add that value as a column name for the index table, and include the original row's id to the listed values for that index table entry.

+To use an index table to speed up a query, start every query by checking if any of the queried fields are indexed.
+If they are, look them up in your index table.
+Loop through those ids, finding each corresponding row.
+Then, if there are other criteria left to match on, loop through the rows you found and only include those that match all the remaining criteria.